MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

    - **Container layout**: "Flow"
    - **Width**:"Fill container"
-   - **Children shown**: "Three"
+   - **Children shown**: "Three" (typically in use with other Payment express modules, for example a text box, payment express for PayPal, payment express for Google Pay)
    - **CSS class name**: "msc-express-payment-container" {required, see note below}

    >[!IMPORTANT]

    >The **CSS class name** value must maintain the "msc-express-payment-container" style listed to control the behavior of the composable container during checkout.
 This includes hiding, collapsing, and actions designed for the Express Checkout section during the checkout flow.
 Additional styles can be included against the **CSS class name**.
 If customizing the behavior of the module, cross-check the style controls if using the same module library coded behavior in the Checkout module for Express Checkout behavior.
+The "msc-express-payment-container" reference works with the default operations shipped with the module library starter kit Checkout module.

 7. In the module node tree, select the ellipses (...) on the **Default container** and click **add module**.